ELTERWATER,

 have had the opportunity to see it at last."

-before, so we lingered a while to take in the scene.
+So, we lingered a while to take in the scene, before returning, to climb the steps, and

-follow the path on by the gently flowing Colwith Beck.
+follow the path by the gently flowing Colwith Beck.

 "It's hard to believe that in